 Tests in Print (TIP) serves as a comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides vital information to users including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).
 A score index permits users to identify what is being measured by each test.

-The Web of Knowledge is a combination of three databases: Science Citation Index Expanded, Social Sciences Citation Index, and Arts & Humanities Citation Index.
+The Web of Science is a combination of three databases: Science Citation Index Expanded, Social Sciences Citation Index, and Arts & Humanities Citation Index.
 It indexes more than 8,000 peer-reviewed journals, providing complete bibliographic data and author abstracts.
 Every item of significance is listed: articles, reviews, letters, notes, corrections, and editorials.
 In addition to access by author, title, and institution, it is also possible to search by cited authors and to find articles sharing one or more cited reference.
 It is possible to search the three databases independently or in any combination.
 Live links to electronic journals with full text are included for some publishers.

 Acts passed by the Wisconsin Legislature since 1969.
 A table of statutes sections affected by Wisconsin acts since 1995 and Governor's Veto Messages are also available.

 Wisconsin bills, acts, and resolutions, including bill histories and amendments.